 The Korte Company takes pride in the long-term client relationships that develop over the years.
 Our connection with the Diocese of Las Vegas began with a single project many years ago and has since become a part of who we are.

-So when they decided to renovate the Chancery Building, which was originally built in 1991, The Korte Company was there to help.
-The facility houses offices for the Guardian Angel Cathedral as well as the Diocese of Las Vegas including: Offices of the Bishop, Vicar General, Religious Education, Tribunal, Finance, Administrative offices and Staff.
+So when they decided to renovate the Chancery Building, originally built in 1991, The Korte Company was there to help.
+The facility houses offices for the Guardian Angel Cathedral as well as the Diocese of Las Vegas, including: Offices of the Bishop, Vicar General, Religious Education, Tribunal, Finance, Administrative and Staff.

 Approximately 75% of the two-story building was renovated in three phases.
 Because the building remained fully occupied and operational during the renovation, construction was carefully planned and mobilized to eliminate any disruptions.

 To optimize the functionality of the existing space, interior walls on both levels were reconfigured.
 The contemporary open office design improves space efficiency and allows for better communication between departments.